wp-plugins/wp-show-stats/readme.txt

 = Page stats =
 - Page by status (including Private, Pending, Draft, Published, Trash and Future)
-- Posts by year
+- Page by year
-- Posts by months (Year wise)
+- Page by months (Year wise)
-- 5 Shortest posts
+- 5 Shortest pages
-- 5 Longest posts
+- 5 Longest pages

 For further information on plugin and suggestions/comments on how to customize the plugin please drop me a contact request from [http://freelancer-coder.com](http://freelancer-coder.com).
 If I will not able to provide complete support I will make sure that I will provide guidelines or some useful information for the addressed situation.